Warwickshire 201-300

 |

-Grey Friars Lane, Coventry between Walter Dan Claridge of The Craven Arms
+in Grey Friars Lane, Coventry between Walter Dan Claridge

-Hotel (proprietor) and Samuel Gorton of Dudley Lodge (gent).
-Has one signature and seal with a revenue
+of The Craven Arms Hotel (proprietor) and Samuel Gorton of Dudley Lodge

-stamp.
-On the reverse is a further
+with a revenue stamp.
+On the reverse

-is also a witness signature on the reverse.
+has one seal and signature and revenue stamps.
+There is also a witness signature on the

 Claridge |